thomas-zahner/website/content/posts/i-like-rust.md

 First of all, Rust as a language deeply cares about correctness and doing things the right way.
 This also applies to the ecosystem surrounding the language such as the standard library and the crates on crates.io.

 The roots for this sense of correctness might lie in safety guarantees that Rust provides as a memory safe language.
-Violating ownership, type or lifetime constraints would potentially lead to undefined behaviour so that Rust has to be inherently pedantic about enforcing such rules in order to be memory safe.
+Violations of ownership, type or lifetime constraints would potentially lead to undefined behaviour, so Rust has to be inherently pedantic about enforcing such rules in order to be memory safe.
 But when you work with the Rust ecosystem, you realise that correctness doesn't end with memory safety.
 It runs throughout Rust's narrative.
+When you work with functions and types from the standard library, you can feel just how much thought and polish has gone into the design.
+This vastly contrasts with most other languages I've used such as JavaScript or Java.

 Rust inherited many ideas from Haskell and declarative languages in general.
 Declarative languages come from academia and mathematics.
 They are what you get when you combine mathematics and logic with computer science and programming languages.
 For example, they allow to prove the correctness of a program without running it.
 In functional programming, certain things, like modifying lists, can be done much more elegantly with less code and no bugs.
 The disadvantage of functional programming is that interaction with the real world, such as talking to hardware and reading user input, is cumbersome.
 Rust has somehow managed to be great at both things.
 Rust programs can be formally verified in many ways.
 The compiler verifies types, ownership, lifetimes and more.
 You can additionally verify that your program [never panics](https://github.com/dtolnay/no-panic) or that it [doesn't encounter undefined behaviour](https://github.com/rust-lang/miri).

 Rustaceans seem to obsess over seemingly simple things like semantic versioning (SemVer).
 Developers of Rust libraries won't release the first major version (1.\*.\*) unless they are sure that their API is mature and stable enough.
 This process normally takes years and has also kind of become a meme.
-Correct SemVer also means no incompatible API changes with the release of patch (\*.\*.1) and minor (\*.1.\*) versions.
+After the first major release, correct SemVer also means no incompatible API changes with the release of patch (\*.\*.1) and minor (\*.1.\*) versions.
 Complying with those seemingly simple rules turns out to be pretty hard in practice.
 This is why [linters are created](https://github.com/obi1kenobi/cargo-semver-checks) to prevent authors from making mistakes.

-When you work with functions and types from the standard library, you can feel just how much thought and polish has gone into the design.
-This vastly contrasts with most other languages I've used such as JavaScript or Java.

 ## An example

 Recently, I had to deal with dates and date-times in Java.
 I wanted to validate a string representing a date or date with time and have a type to encapsulate the information.
 The first type you encounter when looking into this will be `java.util.Date`.
 You will notice quickly that most methods on this type are marked as deprecated.
 When reading about it you learn how it doesn't represent a date but an instance in time measured in milliseconds.
-Basically, the naming is misleading and the implementation of this type is inconsistent, poorly designed and thread-unsafe.[^1] This date type was introduced in version 1.0 (1996) and most methods were deprecated in 1.1 (2002).[^2] So today this type only exists for backwards compatibility and to confuse new developers.
+Basically, the naming is misleading and the implementation of this type is inconsistent, poorly designed and thread-unsafe.[^1] This date type was introduced in version 1.0 (1996) and most methods were deprecated in 1.1 (2002).[^2] So today this type only exists for backwards compatibility, and it continues to haunt developers to this day.
 Instantiating this type can, for example, be done by providing year, month and day.
 But remember that the year starts at 1900, the first month is 0 and the first day is 1.
 Month and day overflows also seem to be a handy feature.

 ```java
 new Date(0, 0, 0) // Sun Dec 31 00:00:00 CET 1899